 My play room is set up to encourage relaxed exploration and creative play - depending on what your child needs Again, I work only at your child's pace and with approaches suitable for their age and stage of development.

-Some of the difficulties play therapy can help with include behavioral issues (at home or at school), trauma, anxiety, social issues, coping with grief and loss, adjusting to change (a new baby for example), depression, autism spectrum disorder, anger, divorce, and physical and learning disabilities.
+Some of the difficulties play therapy can help with include behavioral issues (at home or at school), trauma, anxiety, social issues, school refusal, coping with grief and loss, adjusting to change (a new baby for example), depression, autism spectrum disorder, anger, divorce, and physical and learning disabilities.

 My promise to be there for every step of your child's journey, with the goal of helping them heal, grow and feel empowered.

 Additionally, because children's counselling is quite specialised, part of this promise includes an ongoing commitment to continued training and professional development to ensure concurrence with the latest research and advances in child mental health.